grafke/Drone-workflow-controller/README.md

     host_ip - ip address for Drone API port - port for Drone API

-Drone does not require a restart when you deploy new job configuration files.
+Drone does not require a restart after new job configuration files are deployed.
-It parses the job configuration files every <schedule_interval_seconds> seconds.
+Jobs configuration files are parsed every __schedule_interval_seconds__ seconds.
 Restart is required only after changes are made in settings.py, supported_remote_hosts.py, or supported_emr_clusters.py.

 Job configuration